 Adding links to the Azure AD My Apps portal

 The process for adding a link to the Azure AD My Apps portal is the same as for Google services, but you must use the URL of your IAP-protected web application.

 As you can with Google services, you can prevent users from seeing a Google sign-in screen after following a link to a IAP-protected web application in the portal, but the process is different.
 Instead of using a special URL, you configure IAP to always use a specific Cloud Identity or Google Workspace account for authentication:

-In the Cloud Console, activate Cloud Shell.
+In the Google Cloud console, activate Cloud Shell.